Ordnance Store Corps. Came to Burscough 1893.

 The Control Department was disbanded in 1876.
 The Ordnance/Military Store officers joined a newly created Ordnance Stores Department(OSD).
 Five years later, in 1881, the soldiers also left the ASC and became the Ordnance Store Corps(OSC).
 In 1894 there were further changes.
 The OSD was retitled theArmy Ordnance Department(AOD) and absorbed the Inspectors of Machinery from the Royal Artillery (RA).
 In parallel the OSC was retitled the Army Ordnance Corps(AOC) and at the same time absorbed the Corps of Armourers and the RA’s Armament Artificers

-RAOC and the First World War
+RAOC and the First World War.
+Then known as the AOC.

 As with the rest of the British Army the AOD/AOC was transformed by the First World War.
 Both the sheer scale of the war and the increasing technical complexity created an organisational structure that, in its outlines, survives until today.
 The depots at Woolwich, Weedon and Pimlico were supplemented by the wholesale takeover of warehouses throughout the country and in early 1915 a depot was established at Didcot to be the major focus for the receipt and distribution of RAOC stores.
 Ammunition storage was also expanded dramatically and the former peacetime magazines at places such as Portsmouth and Plymouth were supplementd by purpose built depots at Bramley, Altrincham, Credenhill and Didcot.
 On the Western Front a highly successful logistic infrastructure, largely rail based, was created to support the front.
 Parallel systems, but of less complexity, supported operations in Italy.
 Other expeditions such as Gallipoli, Palestine and Mesopotamia brought supply challenges and a large logistic bases were established in Egypt and Basra.